 The AWP Story

-Following the reunification of Germany in 1990, AWP was privatized in stages by a state-run trustee’s organization.
-The production of refrigeration valves was continued in the newly founded company “AWP Kälte-Klima-Armaturen GmbH” with 37 employees.
+After German reunification in 1990, AWP was gradually privatized by the Treuhandanstalt (state-run trustee’s organization).
+The production of refrigeration valves continued in the newly founded “AWP Kälte-Klima-Armaturen GmbH” with 37 employees.

-In 1994 the company began to specialize in customer-specific solutions for compressor packages and it was in this context that the first suction filter combinations were designed and manufactured.
+In 1994, the company specialized in customized solutions for compressor systems.
+In this context, the first suction filter combinations were developed and manufactured.

-In 2006 AWP became an affiliate of the GEA Group corporation.
+In 2006, AWP became a subsidiary of the GEA Group.

 GEA AWP GmbH